MCM®/ICM®

 VIII.
 MCM/ICM Awards and Prizes

-The International COMAP Scholarship Award will be awarded to the one(1) top MCM/ICM team from any of the participating teams; $9000 being split among the team members and $1000 to the school represented.
+The 2025 International COMAP Scholarship Award will be awarded to the six (6) top MCM/ICM teams from any of the participating countries/regions; $9000 being split among the team members and $1000 to the school represented.

 The Institute for Operations Research and the Management Sciences (INFORMS) is the largest society in the world for professionals in the field of operations research (OR), management science (MS), and analytics.
 INFORMS has long recognized the importance of involving undergraduate students and faculty in an unscripted process of mathematical modeling whose problems contain many of the modern elements seen by its membership.
 The MCM/ICM exemplifies these characteristics.
 Consequently, INFORMS has been an active supporter of the MCM/ICM since its inception.